Weekdays 9:30am - 7pm.

 4. Not Taking Care Of Our Health

-For one, we’ve been told to drink at least 8 glasses of water a day, but while some have come out to say otherwise, and that only drinking when one’s thirsty should be the guideline, we are sometimes even too caught up with our work to realise that our body needs the water!
+For one, we've been told to drink at least 8 glasses of water a day, but while some have come out to say otherwise, and that only drinking when one's thirsty should be the guideline, we are sometimes even too caught up with our work to realise that our body needs water!

 5. Not Appreciating Our Parents' Advice

-Particularly in Singapore, most of the nagging that we got were related to studying, and while most of these tend to fall on deaf ears, I’m pretty sure we remember the times when we get back our mediocre grades and can’t do anything but mumble, “Sigh, should have listened to mum/dad on this.”
+While most of these tend to fall on deaf ears, I'm pretty sure we remember the times when we get back our mediocre grades and can't do anything but mumble, "Sigh, should have listened to mum/dad on this."

 Never Too Late